aomwankhede/PaymentsManagementSystem/README.md

 # PMS
-This is a vue.js application which aims to  manage payments for a small fintech company.
+This is a vue.js application to manage payments for a small fintech company.

 # Setup
 1. Clone the repository.